 Rustling noise comes over the connection as the slick sound of a sword rings in my ears.
 Gio begins our lucky chant.
 “May the stars be on your back.”

 “And on your shoes, as you take flight.”

 “Let’s kill us some demons.”
 Squinting my left eye closed, I focus on the creatures and wait for the wind to die down.

 It’s taken me two years to get to this point.
-I’ve been having to rely solely on my weapon and what abilities I can still muster up.
-I thought by now I’d find the missing files on my creation, but everywhere I’ve searched led me to a dead end.
+I’ve been having to rely solely on my weapon and the abilities I can still muster up.
+I thought by now I’d find the missing files on my creation, but everywhere I’ve searched has led me to a dead end, until now.

-But this laboratory is one of few where I was created.
-There has to be information in there.
+There is no other option.
 I have to get inside.
-I need to find out what’s wrong with me before I end up killing my own brother next time.
+I need to find out what’s wrong with me before I end up losing control again and kill my own brother next time.